Try that line around 72 year old 4th degree martial artist Kenny Peterson!

-“My grandson had tested and earned his recommended black belt just that morning.
-When they called my name during roll, call his head turned so fast he could have gotten whiplash.
+“My grandson tested and earned his recommended black belt just that morning.
+When they called my name during roll call, his head turned so fast he could have gotten whiplash.
 My grandson was the one to tie that orange belt around my waist.”

 Fears & Inspiration, But Never Too Old to Start

 After nearly 40 years of truck driving, fitness and exercise were not normal things in Kenny Peterson’s life.
 He continues to drive trucks and has logged over 4 million miles across the USA.